You’ve probably landed here because you’re looking for the answer to the question – “What is a blog?”

 - Display ads from an ad network or sell ad space directly (the first option here is easy to set up, the second isn’t)

-- Affiliate marketing (this is when you promote products by other people or brands and you earn a percentage from each sale – read our beginner’s guide to affiliate marketing)
+- Affiliate marketing (when you promote products by other people or brands and you earn a percentage from each sale)

 - Sponsored posts or endorsements